Skip to contents

 # Estimation by different methods:

-#> Warning: Estimation by 'BVdk' assumes the unknown component distribution
+#> Mixing weight estimation using 'BVdk' assumes the unknown component

-#> to have a symmetric probability density function.
+#> distribution to have a symmetric probability density function.

 #> Call: